Whazaaaaa/GoonUtils/README.md

 If for some reason you want to support me you can do so [Here](https://www.paypal.me/daanbroere)

-Note that GoonUtils uses bStats.
-You can disable this if you want in the bStats config folder.
+~~Note that GoonUtils uses bStats.
+You can disable this if you want in the bStats config folder.~~ (disabled for now)